edersonmelo/edersonmelo/README.md

 :compass: I am a specialist in Technical Leadership, Solutions Architect, Software Engineer with over 20 years.

- 🤖 developing in Machine Learning, GenAI & LLM, DEPC, Blockchain and Lean Black Belt.
+ 🤖 developing in Machine Learning, GenAI & LLM and Blockchain.